rogerjdeangelis/utl_how_to_find_the_union_and_intersection_of_words_in_two_strings_nlp/README.md

 # utl_how_to_find_the_union_and_intersection_of_words_in_two_strings_nlp
 How to find the union and intersection of words in two strings NLP.
 Keywords: sas sql join merge big data analytics macros oracle teradata mysql sas communities stackoverflow statistics artificial inteligence AI Python R Java Javascript WPS Matlab SPSS Scala Perl C C# Excel MS Access JSON graphics maps NLP natural language processing machine learning igraph DOSUBL DOW loop stackoverflow SAS community.

-    How to find the union and intersection of words in two strings NLP
+    How to find the union and intersection of words in two strings NLP.

        Maybe Python is the best language for this Natural Language Problem?